 ‘It is forbidden!’

-‘So the other day Lulu, she says to me James, don’t teach the students too much knowledge.
-For fuck’s sake can you believe that?
-Don’t teach the students too much knowledge?’
+‘So the other day, Lulu, she says to me.
+James, don’t teach the students too much knowledge.
+For fuck’s sake can you believe that?’
+It had been about a half an hour.
+‘Don’t teach the students too much knowledge?’

-They were sitting now that the brunt of the rush hour crowd had thinned out.
+They were sitting now.
+The brunt of the rush hour crowd had thinned out.

-‘I woulda been over my hours though, also is the thing and Lulu, she’s in charge of the schedule so—’
+‘I woulda been over my hours though too, is the thing.
+And Lulu, she’s in charge of the schedule, so—’

-‘Regardless man, this is spelled out in the contract.
+‘Regardless.
+This is spelled out in the contract.
 They can’t just make us teach for more than 25 hours per week!’

-‘I think our contracts must be different.
-Anyways they’ve got me for 30 hours, unfortunately.
+‘Our contracts must be different.
+They’ve got me for 30 hours, unfortunately.
 Can I get a ciggy?’

-‘Sure.
-But 25 hours, 30 hours.
+‘Sure, but 25 hours, 30 hours.
 Either way, there’s a cap.’

-‘Okay but there’s something you’re not taking into account.
-See I’ve brought this up with them before mate.
+‘Okay, but there’s something you’re not taking into account.
+See, I’ve brought this up with them before mate.
 They’re real dodgy about it. . . ’

 ‘Can I get another ciggy?’